ba23-python/bilyanaancheva.github.io/README.md

 and I would like to welcome you to my GitHub Portfolio.

 ### If interested to work with me,
-contact me on Linkedin: https://www.linkedin.com/in/bilyana-ancheva/
+message me on Linkedin: https://www.linkedin.com/in/bilyana-ancheva/

 ![My Landing page](Assets/My-Landing-screenshot1.PNG)
 ![My Landing page](Assets/My-Landing-screenshot2.PNG)